thaume/go-indigocore/README.md

-# Stratumn Go packages [ALPHA - incompatible with production]
+# Stratumn SDK [ALPHA - incompatible with production]

 Stratumn's SDK to create Indigo applications and networks.